anchit-chandran/ms-blog-langraphjs/readme.md

 Inside `graphStateChannels`, we add two keys: `name` and `isHuman`.

-Each key takes its own reducer.
-If no value is specified, it's assumed all updates to that key should override the previous value.
+Each key takes its own **reducer** function.
+If no function is specified, it's assumed all updates to that key should override the previous value.

 We add reducer objects, each with a `value` function and (optionally) a `default` function.